-INTENT IMPLEMENT ΓΑΤΙΟΝ IMF PACT Objective/intended impact What do you want to achieve?
+INTENT IMPLEMENT ΓΑΤΙΟΝ IMP PACT Objective/intended impact What do you want to achieve?
 Actions to achieve Outcome What do you need to do to achieve your intentions?
 Planned funding Actual funding Outcome What have you achieved?
 How many people have benefited?
 What is the impact on pupils/whole school?
 Sustainability / Next Steps How will this outcome be sustained or furthe developed in 2022/2023?
 Continue to be a Northampton SSP Enhanced School Ensure opportunities are added to the school diary at the earliest opportunity Regularly engaged with the Cluster SSCo; SSCo will provide 1-2-1 support to schools, deliver the cluster aspect of the programme such as Multisport Festivals and support school and will support the delivery, embedding and review of the real Leaders programme £3,250 £ What has the school gained by being an SSP Enhanced School?
-A support system which provides structured events encompassing competitions for a wide range of categories as well as opportunities for children to represent their school and attend events in a non-competitive, festival environment.
+A support system which provides structured events encompassing competitions for a wide range of categories as well as opportunities for children to represent their school and attend events in a noncompetitive, festival environment.
 The network also creates teams where points are discussed and provisions shared.
 The new scheme that the school purchased for the year was shared by another school the previous year.
 Children see young leaders in action at these events and become inspired as well as receiving training from them themselves in Year 5.
 Children are given the opportunity to visit a range of sports events and a new SSCo this year has provided the school with a link to a popular girls' school in their area with events happening them for Years 3-5 this year.
 Impact Autumn 1+2 - 126 children have benefitted from events put on by Northamptonshire Sport.
 These range from whole class festivals to smaller group competitions.
-Children have been selected for the group events in a range of ways: their commitment shown within Internally review and evaluate the school's engagement against the outcomes of the programme - what have been the school's greatest achievements, could these outcom be gained by other means?
+Children have been selected for the group events in a range of ways: their commitment shown within Continue to be an Enhanced School.